GitLitAF/Auto-Type/README.md

 ## License

-This project is licensed under the AGPL-3.0 License - see the LICENSE file for details.
+This project is licensed under the APACHE-2.0 License - see the LICENSE file for details.
+I won't be stingy about giving you more rights if you ask me.

+## Notes
+The Time predictions are very off.
+I didnt fix them after adding the error correction action so it does not take that into account.
+Its unfortunatly very slow, but hey thats human typing for you.
+You can turn the speed up if you want, but to be realistic it would be good to add "thinking" pauses.

+If you feel inclined you should use this up to an agent.
+I like the idea but have better things to do.